×

 Samantha Nieto, MEd

 Distinguished alumna Samantha Nieto, MEd ‘18, is a graduate of the Counseling Psychology program.
-Loyola's Counseling Psychology program focuses on breaking down barriers to equity in health and education, and Samantha does just that through her involvement in significant school reform projects which focus on the mental health needs of students.
+Loyola's Counseling Psychology program focuses on breaking down barriers to equity in health and education, and Samantha does just that through her involvement in significant school reform projects that focus on the mental health needs of students.
 Her care for others is seen in her initiatives to support and mentor students at a critical, formative time in their lives.
 Samantha ensures students, notably her students of color, receive mentoring and role modeling through career days with professionals of color, delivered both in person and virtually, ensuring all students can participate.
 In addition to her role with Chicago Public Schools, Samantha teaches and supervises new school counselor graduate interns at Loyola Chicago.
 She has been an instructor for the School Counseling practicum for several years.
 Students within her course love the real-world experience and expertise she brings to the classroom.
 Her commitment to training the next generation of professionals is very admirable.
 In true Magis spirit, she modeled personal excellence and high expectations of achievement when she engaged in subsequent professional development, earning a Certificate in School Discipline Reform, a School of Education and Law School collaboration.
 Samantha’s remarkable expertise in trauma-informed counseling was featured for a national audience on PBS News Hour for the story "Invisible Scars."
 Samantha is committed to using her field of study as a tool for advancing social justice.